AbdullahNaeem1090/QouteOfTheDay/README.md

 3. Click on the **📋 Copy** button to copy the quote.
 4. Click on the **Share on Threads** button to post the quote on Threads.

+## Live Demo

+Check out the live version of the project here: [Quote of the Day](https://qoute-of-the-day.vercel.app/)

 ## Installation & Setup

 1. Clone the repository: